google/nsjail/README.md

 This is NOT an official Google product.

 ***

+### Modifications

+Some features are added to the code for the sandbox to be compatible with the online judge.

+Look at `cmdline.cc` for details, which includes the whole argument list, including the ones that I've added.

+Some tests (for online judge of course) are added.
+The unittest requires catch2.

 ### Overview
 NsJail is a process isolation tool for Linux.
 It utilizes Linux namespace subsystem, resource limits, and the seccomp-bpf syscall filters of the Linux kernel.